 The University of North Florida recognizes that life events beyond your control may impact your academic success.
 If you feel that there are extenuating circumstances that contributed to poor academic performance, negatively impacted your financial aid, or hindered your ability to meet a residency deadline, you may submit an appeal to the Enrollment Services Appeals Committee.
 The decisions of the Enrollment Services Appeals Committee are final; no additional appeal review levels are provided.

-A student’s circumstances must be extraordinary and compelling to be considered by the Enrollment Services Appeals Committee.
-Students may submit an Enrollment Services/ Scholarship Appeal for review of the following decisions:
+A student’s circumstances must be extenuating to be considered by the Enrollment Services Appeals Committee.
+Students may submit an Enrollment Services Appeal for review of the following decisions:

 Students wishing to appeal a financial aid or residency decision must submit the following:

-The Enrollment Services/ Scholarship Appeal is completed online in the myWings portal.
+The Enrollment Services Appeal is completed online in the myWings portal.
 To access the appeal, select your Student tab and then select the Student Self Service option under the My Records channel.
 From the Student Self Service page, select Student Records and then Enrollment Services Appeal.
 Supporting documentation should be uploaded prior to submission.
-Up to four documents may be uploaded per appeal.
-The Enrollment Services/ Scholarship Appeals Committee will not consider appeals submitted without documentation.
+Up to ten documents may be uploaded per appeal.
+The Enrollment Services Appeals Committee will not consider appeals submitted without documentation.

-Submission of an Enrollment Services/Scholarship Appeal does not guarantee approval.
+Submission of an Enrollment Services Appeal does not guarantee approval.
 For timely consideration and to ensure timely disbursement of funds (in the event of approval), appeals should be submitted as soon as possible.

 Phone: (904) 620-5555

 Online Contact Form

 Supporting documentation comes in a variety of forms and depends on the extenuating circumstances outlined in the Enrollment Services/ Scholarship Appeal.
 Students appealing based on a death in the family should submit a copy of the